The Feast of the Immaculate Conception

 Museums, in general, have Sunday opening hours on this public holiday.
 A few of the smaller museums are closed and a lot of them only open in the morning.
 It is worth checking the websites for more information.

-Churches in general have Sunday opening times as it is an important day of worship.
+Churches, in general, have Sunday opening times as it is an important day of worship.
 See below for the opening times of Barcelona Cathedral.

 Many Markets are open for long hours on this feast day.
-Please see our guide to Christmas Markets for more details.
+Please see our guide to Christmas markets for more details.

-Santa Església Catedral Basílica de Barcelona
+Santa Esglesia Catedral Basilica de Barcelona

 Plaza de la Seu

-08002
+08002 Barcelona, España.

-Tel: (0034) 93 342 8260
+Tel: +34 93 342 8262

 Metro: Jaume I (Yellow Line, L4)